For a full list of science classes available to LHS students, please click here to get to the course catalog.

 Teacher: Mr. Cariello

-Course Description: This course is a continuation of the study of elementary physics that began in Advanced Placement Physics I. Topics to be investigated include Fluid Dynamics, Heat Energy and Thermodynamics, Electrical Charges, Electric Circuits, Magnetic Fields, Magnetic Flux, Geometric Optics, and an Introduction to Quantum Mechanics.
+Course Description: This course is a continuation of the study of elementary physics that began in Advanced Placement Physics I. Topics to be investigated include Heat Energy and Thermodynamics, Electrical Charges, Electric Circuits, Magnetic Fields, Magnetic Flux, Geometric Optics, Waves, Sound, Physical Optics, and Modern Physics.

 Course Name: Anatomy and Physiology